 What does this mean?
-REGISTERED means that the application has been fully reviewed by the USPTO and is officially registered.
+REGISTERED means that the application has been fully reviewed by the United States Patent and Trademark Office (USPTO) and is officially registered.
 Owners of registered marks are free to use the ® symbol in conjunction with their mark.
 Owners of registered marks should also make sure to keep track of any renewal deadlines and fees.

-We had another great year in bands and blessed to do another show for the Marching Podcast Awards.
-I will be contacting the band office of the winners and honorable mentions, through twitter and trying to touch based with someone in the band office, so they are aware and they can use this to promote their program.
-This year Rashad Watters, James McDaniel from BandTube.com and Brian Rhodes our marching Aggie, did the show with me and we had a good time.
-Shot out to my crab brother Troy Milton that was stuck in a storm storm there in Detroit and could not call in.
-Just like last year our overlapping decisions were awarded the consensus selection and we had to mention other schools because it is hard sometimes to settle on one band.
+We had another great year of marching band performances and were blessed to do another show for the Marching Podcast Awards.
+I will be announcing the winners and honorable mentions on Twitter.
+This year Rashad Watters and James McDaniel from BandTube.com and Brian Rhodes, our marching Aggie, were on the show with me; and we had a good time.
+Shout out to my crab brother, Troy Milton, who was stuck in a snow storm in Detroit and could not call in to the show.
+Just like last year, our overlapping decisions were awarded the consensus selection, and we had to mention other schools because it is hard sometimes to settle on one band.
 Here are the winners and the honorable mentions for the 2014 Marching Podcast Awards!

 - Best Songs - (Consensus) SC State: “Love and War”

-Mentions - Southern: “Beyond”; “On My Grind”; “Contusion”; “Stranger in My House”, Alabama A&M: “Pretty Girls”; “Prototype” Livingstone College and Clark Atlanta: “Neck”; North Carolina A&T: “When I Was Your Man”
+Mentions - Southern: “Beyond”, “On My Grind”, “Contusion” and “Stranger in My House” Alabama A&M: “Pretty Girls” and “Prototype” Livingstone College and Clark Atlanta: “Neck” North Carolina A&T: “When I Was Your Man”

-- Best 5th Quarter (not only 5th Q but good match-ups of the year) – (Consensus) The Magic City Classic (Alabama State vs. Alabama A&M)
+- Best 5th Quarter (not only 5th Quarter but good match-ups of the year) – (Consensus) The Magic City Classic (Alabama State vs. Alabama A&M)

-- Sleeper Band - (Consensus) Miles, Taladega, UAPB
+- Sleeper Band - (Consensus) Miles, Taladega, and UAPB

-- Mentions - St. Augustine; Alabama AM, Savannah State, Morgan State, Virginia State, Grambling, Mississippi Valley
+Mentions - St. Augustine, Alabama AM, Savannah State, Morgan State, Virginia State, Grambling, and Mississippi Valley

 Mentions - Southern (Soul Train dance routine)